vandie/smarkdown/tests/readme.md

 # Tests
 The tests in this directory are all taken from the [commonmark spec](https://spec.commonmark.org/0.31.2) to ensure that compatibility is as close to 100% as we can get.
+Theses tests have been manually created to match the spec.
+In future it would be worth automating this.